 So moving back to the Audi S6 C6.
-This is a car for those people who want something more fascinating than the regular A6 C6 but at the same time they don’t want to attract much attention at the parking lot (or they can’t buy the RS6).
+This is a car for those people who want something more fascinating than the regular A6 C6 but at the same time they don’t want to attract much attention (or they can’t buy the RS6).

 Body, paintjob, rust protection

 Believe it or not, you can unveil a lot by simply checking out the body of this A6.

 -First of all check out the front of the car which can be misaligned.
 What I mean is, that the upper gaps around the front grill should be even on both sides and the gaps around the headlights should be even as well.
 If they are not even then the bumper and the headlights were removed in the past.
 This can indicate a smaller or a bigger frontal crash or they just removed these parts to fix something in this area, and after the fix they didn’t align these parts back correctly.
 In the picture below you can see that the gap next to the headlight is wider than on the other side, and the gap around the grill is also inconsistent mainly around the upper 2 edges of the grill.